sgg/brokaw/README.md

 # Brokaw 📰

-Brokaw is a modern Usenet library for the modern Usenet user (there are dozens of us!
+Brokaw is a "modern" Usenet library for the modern Usenet user (there are dozens of us!
 Dozens!).

 This project is still in early development and provides **no guarantees about stability**.